ShogunPanda-archive/ribbon.css/README.md

 // ... other rules ...

 .ribbon
-  +ribbon;
+  +ribbon(top-left) // Supported placements are: top-left, top-right, bottom-left and bottom-right

-  // Customize the A and SPAN here
+  // Customize the inner contents

 // ... other rules ...
 ~~~